blazejpak/Todo-app/README.md

 Classic Todo App with some extra features.

-* You can pick a theme between dark and light mode,
+* You can pick a theme between dark and light modes,
 * Added states like Active and Completed so you can easily filter todos,
-* Drag and drop, change the order of todos as you prefer.
+* Drag and drop; change the order of todos as you prefer.